Meet Our Administrators

 Meet our Administrators

 Rabbi Daniel Alter, Head of School

 Rabbi Daniel Alter joined Moriah in 2015.
 Previously he was the Head of School of the Denver Academy of Torah, a Modern Orthodox K-12 school and the Rosh Kehillah of the DAT Community.
 He was also the founder of the DAT Minyan, the largest Modern Orthodox synagogue in Denver and the founder of the DAT High School.
-He is married to Rivka, a Moriah alum, and they are the parents of seven children, including current Moriah students.
+He is married to Rivka, a Moriah alum, and they are the parents of seven children, including Moriah alumni and students.

-Morah Odelia Danishefsky, Associate Principal, Lower School
+Morah Odelia Danishefsky, Associate Principal, The Gwendolyn and Joseph Straus Lower School

 Morah Odelia Danishefsky has served as an Associate Principal at Moriah since 1995.
 For the previous five years, she taught Moriah's third, fifth, seventh and eighth grades.
 Morah Odelia, as she is affectionately known, came to Moriah with a wealth of experience in Jewish education.
 She taught at both the Shulamith School in Brooklyn and at Yeshiva of North Jersey.
 Morah Odelia is continually involved in professional development, recently traveling to Israel with a UJA Federation mission as well as attending a Harvard Principals Institute under a grant from the AviChai Foundation, among many other programs.
 She and her husband live in Bergenfield and have four married children and many grandchildren.